Inconsistent Windows virtual machine performance when disks are located on SAN datastores (1014)

 This issue occurs when the responses from the storage array take longer than the guest operating system expects to wait.
 The default disk timeout period in Windows is too short to handle the longer delays that can occur in a SAN, NFS, or iSCSI environment, and a blue screen error is the result of exceeding this timeout.

 - Right-click and select Edit/Add value.

 - Set the data to 0x03chex (or60decimal).

 - Reboot the virtual machine.

-- Contact your Storage vendor to confirm whether a specific TimeOutValue setting has been identified for your particular environment.
+- Contact your Storage vendor to confirm whether a specific TimeOutValue setting is identified for your particular environment.

 - Increasing this disk timeout setting does not affect the performance of the guest operating system or virtual machine under normal operating conditions, but you must verify how the applications you are running in the guest operating system handle disk access delays.

-- To accommodate transient events, VMware Tools increases the SCSI disk timeout to 60 seconds for Virtual Infrastructure 3 and 180 seconds for vSphere 4 and later.
+- To accommodate transient events, VMware Tools increases the SCSI disk timeout to 60 seconds.

 - 简体中文: 磁盘位于基于 SAN 的数据存储上时，Windows 虚拟机性能不一致 (2085844)